berto/berto.com/marcel-proust-in-search-of-lost-time/index.md

 His mother wakes up, only to hear him declare that he plans to marry Albertine.

 Cool quotes
-- "Tue pleasure is the one for which all other pleasures are abandoned.”
+- True pleasure is the one for which all other pleasures are abandoned.
+“The truth is that men can have several sorts of pleasure.
+The true pleasure is the one for which they abandon the other.”
--	"Illness is the doctor we listen to the most.
-We make promises to kindness and wisdom.
-To pain, we obey."
+-	Illness is the doctor we listen to the most.
+We make promises to Kindness and Wisdom.
+To Pain, we obey.
+"Illness is the most heeded of doctors: to kindness and wisdom we make promises only; pain we obey."
--	"Some people prone to obesity eat almost nothing and exercise all day, yet keep visibly gaining weight."
+-	Some people prone to obesity eat almost nothing and exercise all day, yet keep visibly gaining weight.
+"Certain persons inclined to obesity eat hardly anything, and take exercise all day long without ceasing to grow visibly fatter".

 </details>